 This simple traybake is completely no bake and takes just minutes to throw together!

 They’re perfect to share for morning or afternoon tea or even for a low-key birthday party.
-And this buttery Lemon Slice is no exception.
+And this buttery Lemon Slice recipe ticks all the boxes.

 Made with crushed store bought biscuits, fistfuls of coconut, and plenty of fresh lemon juice and lemon zest, it’s bright and flavourful.